Task-4-2/Open-Licenses-data-code-and-software/resources/Open Licenses for Data, Software and Code/instructor_notes_content.md

 ## Slides

 The slides can be downloaded [here](./Licensing%20Data%20(Software%20and%20Code).pptx){:download}.
+The slides adapted for the Train-the-trainer event held on the 19th of June 2024 can be downloaded [here](./Licensing%20Data%20(Software%20and%20Code).pptx){:download}.

 ## Instructor notes for the three topics taught in the learning unit